TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 ---

+title: What happens when I start the application?
+(Security concerns)

+The terms ***terminal window*** or ***localhost*** may seem a bit suspicious to you.
+And probably your computer warned you when you downloaded or started the application that you should be careful with files from the Internet.
+And he is right, so here is a brief explanation of what this application does.

+This application interacts with two things on your computer: the file system and the local network.

+Access to the file system is needed to create projects, literature entries and literature categories.
+You should be able to edit, move and delete the created folders and files.
+If this is not possible, please create a bug in the Github project.

+Access to the local network is needed to make the application available in the browser.
+The term ***localhost*** refers to your computer.
+It is the default channel for connections to and from your computer.
+The ***port*** defines the address at which the application can be reached.
+By default, this application uses port ***8448***.
+But if another application is already running on this port, you must select a different port.

+You may have heard the term ***HTTPS***.
+This is used to establish secure, encrypted connections to servers.
+You may also have noticed that the address of the application has only ***http*** and no ***https***.
+This application runs locally and is only accessible from your computer.
+Therefore, *HTTPS* was not implemented in the first throw.

+When you start the application by double-clicking, a ***terminal window*** opens.
+Since you don't see this with programs like *MS Word*, you may be wondering what it is.
+The terminal is the *frame* in which the application runs.
+There you will see log messages (info and errors) and you can close the application.
+To do this, press ***STRG + C*** in the terminal or close the window.

+If you have further questions or uncertainties, feel free to create an issue in ***Github*** and add the label ***question*** to it.

+---

 title: How can I add a bibliography entry?

 First navigate to the project in which you want to add an entry.
 To do this, click on the corresponding list entry on the start page.